mtps3/Mtps3.github.io/_posts/2016-02-02-hackim2016-smashthestate400.md

         -H 'Cookie: PHPSESSID=a7l9q5dihoumkg02cjkagh8gj1'
         --data 'code=742aa277b035c96ef64cba0364c75e214596'

+Also note that this will always work as soon as you have it, since sessions are never destroyed and also the login code is never regenerated.
+At least they force a new session upon login.

 At first this returned nothing, so it seemed the flag file was empty or they didn't configure sudo.
 Anyway after complaining on IRC and waiting a little, the flag reading worked and it turned out to be: